What Is an ROE? Record of Employment Explained

 • S – ROE SAT

-• W – ROE Web
+• Y – ROE Web for self-employed fishers

-What is ROE Web?
+What Is ROE Web?

 Once completed, copies of the paper ROE should be distributed as follows: